terrificdm/bedrock-streamlit-chat/README.md

 ### Note:
 > The default credentials for App will be [environment variables](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#environment-variables) or [shared credentials file](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#shared-credentials-file), which are same with credentials for boto3 SDK.
 Besides, you can also provide your own AKSK with region info via App.

-> "bedrock_streamlit.py" was writen by InvokeModel API, "bedrock_streamlit_converseAPI.py" was writen by Converse API.
+> "bedrock_streamlit.py" was writen by InvokeModel API, "bedrock_streamlit_converseAPI.py" was writen by Converse API, and "bedrock_streamlit_converseAPI_secret.py" was added with login function

 ### App screenshot: